This inexpensive soup kept us warm during those cold blustery snow months in Upstate New York.

 Scroll down to the bottom to get this printable delicious easy soup recipe.

-You can add other vegetables to it or meats like Italian sausage, kielbasa, and back in the 1950s depression days, grandma even added sliced hotdogs in it or whatever leftover meat we had.
+You can add other beans, vegetables it, or meats like Italian sausage, and kielbasa, and back in the 1950s depression days, grandma even added sliced hotdogs in it or whatever leftover meat we had.

 This split pea soup with ham in it has just basic flavors so any kinds of beans you use will work great if you're not fond of peas.